Urine pH

 Calcium phosphate, calcium carbonate, and magnesium phosphate stones develop in alkaline urine; when this occurs, the urine is kept acidic.

-Uric acid, cystine, and calcium oxalate stones precipitate in acidic urine; in this situation, the urine should be kept alkaline or less acidic than normal.
+Uric acid, cysteine, and calcium oxalate stones precipitate in acidic urine; in this situation, the urine should be kept alkaline or less acidic than normal.

 Here are important points to remember about urinary pH:

-While you're asleep, the natural decrease in breathing ratespulmonary ventilation causes respiratory acidosis.
+• While you’re asleep, the natural decrease in breathing rates causes respiratory acidosis.
 As a result, a first waking urine specimen is usually highly acidic.

-A diet rich in citrus fruits, most vegetables, and legumes will keep the urine alkaline.
+• A diet rich in citrus fruits, most vegetables, and other fruits will keep the urine alkaline.
+Legumes are less acid-forming than animal proteins.

-A diet high in meat and cranberry juice will keep the urine acidic.
+• A diet high in meat, animal proteins (eg milk & cheese) will keep the urine acidic.

 WHAT IS NORMAL?

 Normal urine may range from a pH of 4.5 to 8.
-Around 6 is desirable.
+Around 6.5 – 7.0 is desirable.
 Urine is usually more acidic in the morning.
-For this reason we recommend that urine testing be done first thing in the morning while in the fasting state, as the pH may be influenced by the acid or alkaline forming potential of the food you eat during the day.
+For this reason we recommend that urine testing not be done first thing in the morning, but with the second urination of the day.

 It is important to note that there is a difference between the pH values of food before and after they are eaten.
-Citrus fruits, such as lemons and grapefruits are highly acidic, but turn alkaline when they are metabolized by the body.
-Excessive consumption of citrus fruits will cause the urine to become more alkaline.
+Citrus fruits, such as lemons and grapefruit are highly acidic, but turn alkaline when they are metabolised by the body.
+Consumption of large amounts of citrus fruits will cause the urine to become more alkaline.

-Click here to book your appointment, or call us direct on 09 360 0550
+Click here to book an appointment, or call us direct on 09 846 5566